 - Experience in project management and development.

-- A minimum of two years of direct staff or volunteer supervision; supervision within a non-profit organization and team oriented environment a plus.
+- Experience with staff or volunteer supervision preferred, especially within a non-profit organization and team-oriented environment.

 - Experience in sexual and reproductive health education.

 - Experience in developing and facilitating program curriculum and trainings.

 - Proven success in supporting high-needs populations.

 - Desire to work in a culturally sensitive and client-centered setting.

 - At least one year of experience working in a health care environment.

 - Must be able to work evenings and weekends.

 - Requires a valid California driver’s license and a reliable vehicle.